The Cultural Impact of EDS Commercials

 Fallon is a full-service advertising agency headquartered in Minneapolis, Minnesota, with affiliate offices in London, Detroit, and Tokyo.
 Founded in 1981 as Fallon McElligott Rice by Patrick Fallon, Tom McElligott, Nancy Rice, Fred Senn, and Irv Fish, the agency has built a reputation for creative and impactful advertising campaigns.

-The agency's philosophy centers on outsmarting the competition rather than outspending them, emphasizing the "unreasonable power of creativity" to deliver compelling and effective marketing solutions.
+Outsmarting the competition rather than outspending them, emphasizing the "unreasonable power of creativity."

 Following the success of "Cat Herders," Fallon and EDS continued their partnership, producing additional commercials such as "Airplane" and "Running with Squirrels," each using creative metaphors to highlight EDS's problem-solving capabilities in the digital economy.